attilioHimeki/unity-i18n-tools/README.md

 # unity-i18n-tools
-Tools and Components to localise Unity games and apps
+Tools and Components to localise Unity games and apps.

+This library is currently under development.